Last updated May 29, 2025

 Aerial Drone Competition Expenses: What to Buy, Where to Buy it, and How to Budget

-When creating a budget for your Aerial Drone Competition team, you will want to consider what you NEED to have and what is NICE to have.
-Below you will find suggestions, and we encourage you to work within your budget.
+When planning your team’s budget, consider the difference between what you need and what's nice to have.
+Below are some suggestions to help guide your decisions—we encourage you to work within your available resources.
 Need advice?
-Ask your Regional Support Manger!
-We are here to help you and find solutions that fit within your budget.
+Ask your Regional Support Manager, and feel free to use this Budgeting Spreadsheet Tool.
+Make a copy and enter your own numbers—we're here to help you and find solutions that fit within your budget.

 What do teams NEED to compete in the Aerial Drone Competition?